MarcusFabian/SWIFT_from_IBAN/README.md

 For Business Central (all Versions)

-The purpose of this APP is to extend the Vendor Bank Account in a way that OnValidate() of the IBAN Number, the SWIFT Code is automatically determined and filled.
+The purpose of this APP is to extend the Vendor Bank Account in a way that VendorBankAccount.IBAN.OnValidate() reads and fills the SWIFT Code automatically.

 For this purpose we use a Web-Service from https://openiban.com/